KostasSar/g-loc/README.md

 Input can be either a simgle email address or a .txt file containing up to 1000 addresses in separate lines and the output can either be printed on the terminal or redirected to an output file.

-Python is used to contact Google contacts and the People API.
+In short, Python is used to contact Google contacts and the People API.

+In further detail, each given email is used to create a new Google contact in the executing user's Google Contacts account.
+Then by listing these contacts, metadata is extracted to identify, by Google ID, and locate each target account's activity on Google Photos, Google Maps and the target user's YouTube channel.
+Please note that since Youtube channels can have modified names, double check if the account in the output actually belongs to the target user, as only default YouTube channels use the first part of the Gmail as the channel name.
+Finally, all new target contacts are deleted to avoid clutter in the executing user's Google Contacts account.

 It inspired by the Hack the Box, now retired, OSINT challenge "ID Exposed" where the objective is to locate the target "Sara Medson Cruz" only from her gmail account and automates the actions taken to find the Google account id and locate the activty that contains the flag.